akiokussu/devsecops/README.md

   - SSH (Port 22): Narrowly allows connections from a specified IP address, providing a secure entry point for administrators.
 - **Egress Rules**:
   - Allows outbound connections to manage and interact with other infrastructure components.

+## IAM Configuration Overview

+Here’s a detailed breakdown of the IAM roles, policies, and instance profiles defined in our (`iam.tf`)

+### Web Application Server IAM Role
+- **Role Name**: `web_app_role`
+- **Purpose**: Grants the web application servers running on EC2 instances the necessary permissions to assume the role, allowing actions specified in attached policies.
+- **Instance Profile**: `web_app_profile` binds this role to EC2 instances, enabling them to adopt the permissions associated with the role.

+### Jenkins Server IAM Role
+- **Role Name**: `jenkins_role`
+- **Purpose**: Similar to the web application server role, it allows Jenkins servers on EC2 to assume the role.
+It's tailored for CI/CD operations, specifically interacting with AWS services like EC2 and ECR.
+- **Policies Attached**:
+  - `jenkins_policy` defines permissions for Jenkins to manage EC2 instances and interact with ECR repositories, including pulling and pushing Docker images.
+- **Instance Profile**: `jenkins_profile` assigns the role to Jenkins servers, granting them the defined capabilities.

+### IAM Policies
+- **Jenkins Server Policy (`jenkins_policy`)**: Specifies actions Jenkins can perform, such as describing, starting, and stopping EC2 instances, along with comprehensive permissions for managing Docker images in ECR.
+- **ECR Read Access Policy (`ecr_read_policy`)**: Grants web application servers read-only access to ECR repositories, ensuring they can pull necessary Docker images for deployment.

+### Policy Attachments
+- **Jenkins Server**: `jenkins_attach` links the `jenkins_policy` to the `jenkins_role`, effectively applying the policy’s permissions to Jenkins servers.
+- **Web Application Server ECR Read Access**: `web_app_ecr_read_policy_attachment` attaches the `ecr_read_policy` to the `web_app_role`, granting the web application servers the required access to ECR.

+This IAM setup is critical for enforcing the principle of least privilege across our infrastructure.
+It ensures that each component operates with only the permissions necessary for its function, reducing the risk of unauthorized access or actions.
+By tightly controlling IAM roles and policies, we embed security deeply within our infrastructure configuration, aligning with DevSecOps goals of secure, automated, and efficient operations.

 ### ECR Endpoints and Secure Image Retrieval
 - **ECR Endpoints (`ecr-endpoints.tf`)**: Enable secure Docker image retrieval from AWS ECR by Jenkins and application servers within the private subnet, mitigating the risk of exposing them to public networks.